 Daily administration of the child care and education program is the responsibility of the Executive Director.
 The Assistant Director provides program oversight of curriculum and the child development program.
-Administration also includes the Office Coordinator and Program Coordinator.
+Administration also includes the Office Coordinator.

 Lead Teachers are staff members with a Bachelor’s degree, or higher level completed course-work in early childhood education, child development or a related field or may also hold a child development credential (CDA).
 Assistant teachers support the teachers with the implementation of classroom lessons and activities.
 These staff members typically hold a child development credential (CDA), or an associate’s degree or higher in early childhood education, child development or a related field.